DuyguKara/WebGL_Tetrahedron_Project/README.md

 rendering Function:

 It renders the scene by calculating model-view and projection matrices based on user input.
 It uses requestAnimationFrame for continuous rendering.

+## Pdf File
+You can see the code output in the pdf file.